Do’s and Don’ts in India

 1) What should I avoid doing in India as a tourist?

-Avoid disrespecting religious customs, taking photos without permission, drinking tap water, and using offensive gestures.
-Cultural sensitivity is highly valued across India.
+Avoid disrespecting religious customs, taking photographs without permission, drinking tap water, and behaving aggressively in public.
+A respectful and patient attitude is always appreciated across India.

 2) Is there a dress code for temples in India?